 - Chile lime salt, such as Tajín, to taste

-- For the chamoy: Add 4-5 large dried apricots to a cup of warm water and allow to soak for 30 minutes to rehydrate.
+- Add 4-5 large dried apricots to a cup of warm water and allow to soak for 30 minutes to rehydrate.
 When the apricots are rehydrated, discard the water.

 - Add 1/2 cup spreadable fruit, juice of one lime, ground ancho chile pepper and apple cider vinegar to a food processor and run on high until completely smooth.

-- For the mangonadas: Add 2 cups frozen mango chunks to blender and pour orange juice on top.
+- Add 2 cups frozen mango chunks to blender and pour orange juice on top.
 Seal the top of the blender and blend on high until completely smooth.

 - Sprinkle chile lime salt on top and serve.